atbcb/usab-uswds/_tad/rad-x.md

 </div>
 <hr />
 <h4>Braille</h4>
-<p>Braille is a tactile reading and writing system in which raised dots represent the letters of the alphabet, [16]
+<p>Braille is a tactile reading and writing system in which raised dots represent the letters of the alphabet,
   numbers, and symbols.
 Braille serves as one approach to capturing and conveying the same level of detail provided in text content. </p>
 <p>Braille is an inherently physical medium traditionally produced using braille “printers” that emboss paper capable of retaining raised dots.
 Braille has a fixed minimum character size roughly comparable to 28-point font.
 One traditional print page of text typically transcribes to multiple braille pages, depending on the character count and formatting.
 Particularly dense, information-packed documents could easily transcribe into significantly longer paper braille documents, especially if they include complex content such as graphs, charts, or non-decorative images.
-It is desirable to make paper braille instructions available to customers upon request. <br>
+It is desirable to make paper braille instructions available to customers upon request. <a href="#sixteen">[16]</a><span id="endnote16"></span><br>
   <br>
   Creating web-based, digitally accessible documents is a cost-effective method for manufacturers to provide additional access to braille.
 Braille displays enable users to access digital content through braille instead of audio only, so they can obtain the rich information embedded in text including capitalization, typographical emphasis, spacing, and punctuation.
-Digital [16] formats that can be readily converted to braille using assistive technology include: </p>
+Digital formats that can be readily converted to braille using assistive technology include: <a href="#sixteen">[16]</a> </p>
 <ul>
   <li>An accessible webpage with HTML content that is compatible with screen readers and braille devices. </li>
   <li>An accessible PDF document available for download. </li>